AHendley84/Pizza-Stop-MIlestone-Project-3/README.md

 ---

 ### Home Page
 The Home Page is the introduction to the website, providing an insight into its purpose and providing the user the option to login or register.
+Once a user is logged in and returns to this page, the login button under the website introduction is hidden to prevent confusion.

 ![Home page image](documentation/screenshots/home_screenshot.png)